What Is Dementia? Symptoms, Types, and Diagnosis

 - HIV-associated dementia, a rare disease that occurs when the HIV virus spreads to the brain

-The overlap in symptoms of various dementias can make it difficult to get an accurate diagnosis.
-But a proper diagnosis is important to get the best treatment.
+The similarity in symptoms of various dementias can make it difficult to get an accurate diagnosis.
+But a proper diagnosis is important to get appropriate treatment.

 How is dementia diagnosed?